datastax/astrapy/README.md

 udt_table = my_database.create_table("matches", definition=table_definition)
 ```

-To write data to UDT columns, the default settings (in part. the serdes settings)
+To write data to UDT columns, the default settings (in part. the `SerdesOptions` settings)
 admit using plain Python dictionaries.
 When reading from a `Table`, by default the
 UDT will be returned in the form of an `astrapy.data_types.DataAPIDictUDT`, a subclass
 of `dict`.